 Ease of Assembly

-Getting the U-bolts tightened down is not difficult, but it takes some time because it is important to tighten in an alternating manner to ensure you have even tension across the four bolts.
-The crossbar strap is attached using two bolts that slide into a channel on the underside of the rack tray and small metal strap with two wing nut knobs.
-Overall, this is not a difficult assembly, but as with most roof racks we have tested, you would not want to be removing this contender on a daily basis.
+Getting the U-bolts tightened down isn't difficult, but it takes some time because it's important to tighten in an alternating manner to ensure you have even tension across the four bolts.
+The crossbar strap is attached using two bolts that slide into a channel on the underside of the rack tray and small metal strap with two wingnut knobs.
+Overall, this is not a difficult assembly, but as with most roof racks we've tested, you wouldn't want to be removing it on a daily basis.

 The Trio includes a sturdy large diameter cable lock that deploys from the rear of the tray; the lock is similar to the one found on the Kuat NV rack.

-We found this competitor to be exceptionally durable.
+We found this Trio to be exceptionally durable.

 The materials are top notch, and the powder coat finish is the most durable of any rack brand we tested.
 The Kuat NV has a similar finish, and we found it to be equally as durable.
 Despite spending an entire winter on the roof with a daily barrage of road salt and grime, there is not a speck of rust to be seen, even on the mounting bolts.
 The Trio is exceptionally stable in crosswinds and seems to be holding up well in all regards despite our abuse.

 The Trio is best suited to users who are utilizing a roof rack system and have multiple types of bikes with different axle standards.
-It is particularly well suited to those who have vehicles with high roofs that make racks such as the Yakima High Roller impractical or impossible to use.
+It is particularly well suited to those who have vehicles with high roofs that make racks such as the RockyMounts BrassKnuckles impractical or impossible to use.

 At $189, this contender is a bit pricier the RockyMounts JetLine, winner of our Best Buy award.
 But the JetLine and most fork mount roof racks are only compatible with 9mm quick release forks, unless you buy an adapter, which will set you back at least $40 and will typically only work with one axle standard.
 With the Trio, you get compatibility with three axle standards out of the box with the ability to upgrade with adaptors for fat bikes.
 We feel that the versatility, combined with the aesthetics and ease of use, make the Trio an excellent value.

 The Trio is a beautifully constructed fork mount roof rack that provides an elegant solution to the multiple axle standards found on bikes.
 It is secure, durable, easy to use, and it will fit on the vast majority of cross bars.
-All of these attributes have earned it our Top Pick award.
+All of these attributes have earned it our Editor's Choice Award.

 — Curtis Smith